Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Invoices-Filters.md

 ## creditCheckNull

+Search for invoices that has a null credit check.

 | Property        | Required | Default value | Description                                    |
 |-----------------|----------|---------------|------------------------------------------------|
 | creditCheckNull | No       | 1             | Activate this filter.
 (1 = activate, 0 = skip) |